johnmcfarlane/cnl/README.md

 ### Test

 The test suite uses CMake and depends on Google Test and Google Benchmark.
-Optional integration tests use Boost.Multiprecision and Boost.SIMD.
+Optional integration tests use Boost.Multiprecision.

 1. Conan can be used to pull in essential dependencies.
    This example assumes GCC but other tool chain files are provided: